cenfun/monocart-reporter/README.md

 };
 ```
 ### Adding Comments to Your Tests
-> Compared to importing external libraries and calling its interface, Comments is a better way, no dependence, cleaner, easy to read, and never break the existing code.
+> Compared with importing external library, code comments are good enough to provide extra information without breaking existing code, and no dependencies, clean, easy to read, etc.
 * Case
 ```js
 /**